alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/OnOff-v1.md

 **org.alljoyn.SmartSpaces.Operation.CycleControl** interface.

-Depending on the _producer_ implementation, the _consumer_ can interact with its on/off status with different access credentials; following three cases are
+Depending on the _producer_ implementation, the _consumer_ can interact with its on/off status with the following three cases.
-contemplated:
-  * the _consumer_ can monitor the on/off status of _producer_, but it can not control it
+  * the _consumer_ can monitor the on/off status of _producer_, but it can not control it.
+As an example, some oven models might not allow remote on/off since their usage requires **attended** operations (put in and out the food) and thus, the manufacturers can enable only monitoring on/off status.
   * the _consumer_ can monitor the on/off status of _producer_ and it can
-    control it, switching both on and   off
+    control it, switching both on and off.
+In case AllJoyn connectivity module works even if its higher device is powered off, turning the device's power on and off remotely might be enabled.
-  * the _consumer_ can monitor the on/off status of _producer_ and it can switch it off but it can not switch it on (sometime this is required for safety issue)
+  * the _consumer_ can monitor the on/off status of _producer_ and it can switch it off but it can not switch it on.
+Sometimes this is required for safety issue or it is impossible to turn the device on remote since the AllJoyn connectivity module share the same power source with its higer device.
+    In the latter case, the **off** state couldn't be monitored.
 This interface provide the capability to the _consumer_ to know in advance which are the allowed operations without the need to attempt them and check errors.